KTamas03/Home_Sales/README.md

 ## Home_Sales
 **Module 22 Challenge - Big Data**

 In this scenario, I used my knowledge of SparkSQL to determine key metrics about home sales data.
 I used Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table had been uncached.
+I used Google Colab to implement and run my code.

 **The url to resource file:**

 https://2u-data-curriculum-team.s3.amazonaws.com/dataviz-classroom/v1.2/22-big-data/home_sales_revised.csv

-**Repository Folders and Contents:**
+**Repository Contents:**
-- Home_Sales_colab.ipynb
 - Home_Sales.ipynb

 ## Table of Contents